canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q3/QuestionText.md

 Your `Test` class must have the following items:

 - Main method:
-    - A `main` method which initializes three `CandyStore` objects with names: Corner Jack, Best Deals in Kelowna, and The Apple Mall.
-Then use the **award** method to give away 20 gummies from the first store, 10 gummies from the second and finally 15 gummies from the third in that order.
+    - A `main` method that initializes three `CandyStore` objects with names: "Corner Jack", "Best Deals in Kelowna", and "The Apple Mall".
+Then use the **award** method to give away 20 gummies from the first store, 10 gummies from the second and finally 15 gummies from the third.